joachimheintz/svg/docs/index.md

 ### Multiple Lines

 This is SVG's `polyline`.
-(But draw2Svg renders as path with multiple L.)
+(But drawsvg renders as path with multiple L.)

 ```
 dw.Lines(sx, sy, *points, close=False, **kwargs)